scsm-ua/kirtan-guide-en/songs/yo-nanto-nanta-vaktrair-niravadhi.md

     śrī nityānanda-chandraṁ bhaja bhaja satataṁ
     gaura-kṛṣṇa-pradaṁ tam

 Lord  Nityānanda’s  partial  manifestation  as KśīrodakaśāyīViṣṇufunctionsasthepreservationprinciple of the entire universal creation, and is localized within every soul (Paramātma).
-Another eminent expansion of Lord Nityānanda is Garbhodaśāyī Viṣṇu, that all- imposing figure whose thousands of heads are eulogized in the Vedic orations.
+Another eminent expansion of Lord Nityānanda is Garbhodaśāyī Viṣṇu, that allimposing figure whose thousands of heads are eulogized in the Vedic orations.
 Lord Nityānanda’s presence is further extended in His expansion as Kāraṇodaśāyī Viṣṇu, the supplying principle encompassing unlimited universes.
 Lord Nityānanda is the master of the Lord of material nature, Kāraṇodaśāyī Viṣṇu, who is the shelter of all living entities.
 Let us eternally worship that great personality Śrī Nityānanda-chandra, who freely grants the association of Śrī Gaurāṅgadev, who is none other than Lord Krishna.

 #### 3